Resource-aware Cyber Deception for Microservice-based Applications: Performance evaluation

-In Fig. \ref{fig:microservices_time} we show the convergence performance of the considered schemes.
-The non-linearity of \eqref{eq:obj_func} makes the optimal scheme unsuitable for large-scale microservice deployments that need to be frequently updated due to the high convergence time.
-Conversely, the heuristic decoy allocation requires a considerably lower computational complexity, thus it is preferable in the aforementioned scenarios.
+In Fig. \ref{fig:microservices_time} we show the convergence performance of the considered schemes. \bc{Note that the number of computing nodes scales according to the number of active microservices in order to ensure a maximum resource utilization in each node of $70\%$, as mentioned in the simulation setup subsection.
+Therefore, the computed resolution time for each microservice configuration also includes the overhead introduced by the increasing amount of computing nodes}.
+The non-linearity of \eqref{eq:obj_func} makes the optimal scheme unsuitable for large-scale microservice deployments that need to be frequently updated due to the non-negligible convergence time. \bc{In other words, any modification of the deployment requirements associated with the legitimate microservices causes a reconfiguration of the current decoy allocation.
+For example, the resizing of microservice resources to accommodate different workload conditions, the deployment of additional microservices to provide new applications or the migration of microservices to reduce resource contention issues in overloaded computing nodes are events triggering a decoy placement recomputation.} Conversely, the heuristic decoy allocation requires a considerably lower computational complexity, thus it is a preferable option to handle the aforementioned scenarios.
 Moreover, the proposed heuristic also outperforms the linear approach, that suffers from a similar trend as the optimal scheme when the number of microservices is higher than 300.
-The sidecar scheme is characterized by a very low complexity due to the simplicity of its approach, which however achieve poor results in term of DAP generation as previously discussed.
-As a consequence, the optimal and heuristic schemes provides the most effective solutions to ensure an effective deception strategy and a scalable decoy placement configuration, respectively.
+The sidecar scheme is characterized by a very low complexity due to the simplicity of its approach, which however achieves poor results in terms of DAP generation as previously discussed.
+As a consequence, the optimal and heuristic schemes provide the most effective solutions to ensure an effective deception strategy and a scalable decoy placement configuration, respectively.